MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 ## Create the target Azure App Service

-The quickest way to create an App Service instance is to use the [Azure command-line interface][16] (CLI) through the interactive Azure Cloud Shell.
+The quickest way to create an App Service instance is to use the [Azure command-line interface][16] (CLI) through the interactive [Azure Cloud Shell][17].
+The Cloud Shell includes [Git][20] and Azure CLI .
 In the following steps, you'll use [az webapp up][2] to both create the App Service and do the first deployment of your app.
-You'll use the CLI command in an [Azure Cloud Shell][17], which has the CLI installed and can be accessed in a browser.

 **Step 1.** Sign in to the Azure portal at https://portal.azure.com.

-**Step 2.** Open the Azure CLI by selecting the Cloud Shell button on the portal's toolbar.
+**Step 2.** Open the Azure CLI by selecting the Cloud Shell button on the portal toolbar.

 :::image type="content" source="media/github-actions-app-service/azure-portal-cloud-shell-icon.png" alt-text="Screenshot showing how to open Azure Cloud Shell in Azure portal." lightbox="media/github-actions-app-service/azure-portal-cloud-shell-icon.png":::